ecowden/smart-copy/README.md

   name: undefined  // use `undefined` for properties with no meaningful default }

-// A class with a (smart) copy-constructor class Target {
+// A class with a (smart) copy constructor class Target {
   constructor(data) {
     smartCopy(this, properties, data)